mauroservienti/milestone.github.io/_posts/a-thorough-ux-analysis-is-part-of-the-solution.md

 We can solve the deadlock by offloading the problem to someone specialized in solving these kinds of puzzles: A user experience (UX) architect.

-I've worked in the past with a couple of UX architects, and I've understood that I'm so ignorant on the topic that I better not try to solve any problem in the UX space.
-For example, the first thing they indoctrinated me is the difference between efficiency and effectiveness and how we can use them to achieve different goals.
+I've worked in the past with a couple of UX architects, and I've learned that I'm so ignorant on the topic that I better not try to solve any problem in the UX space.
+For example, the first thing they indoctrinated into me is the difference between efficiency and effectiveness and how we can use them to achieve different goals.

 Let me give you a brief sample:

 > A medical record information system can be intentionally designed to be inefficient to gain effectiveness.

 Yes, you got it right.
-Friction is artificially added to the design to make so that personals while filing medical records pay close attention to what they do.
+Friction is artificially added to the design to make so that personnel filing medical records pay closer attention to what they do.
 An efficiency-based system comes with the risk of filling pieces of information mechanically without paying attention, with more significant risks for patients.

 On the other hand, there are systems where it's essential, or we prefer, to favor efficiency because we can fix errors at a later point in time without incurring high costs or risks.
-That is the case for an accounting data entry system where there might be a preference for quantity vs. quality (I'm not here to debate if this is a good approach or not).
+That is the case for an accounting data entry system where there might be a preference for quantity vs. quality.
+(I'm not here to debate if this is a good approach or not.)

 The UX architect's role is not to design the user interface; it's more to analyze behaviors and organize the information flow.
 How do people interact with data?
 What kind of actions do they expect?
 What sort of efficiency do they need?
 And so on.
 The results will then feed into the user interface design process.